“Food is the ingredient that binds us together.”

 When it comes to food, Europe presents the unique opportunity to sample a diverse range of tastes; a patchwork of more than 40 compulsively individual countries, this Michelin-starred continent is not only famous for its gourmet scene, but also mouth-watering street foods.

-From savory foods like schnitzels and goulash to sweet dishes like waffles and pastries, Europe will satisfy any and all food cravings.
+From savory foods like schnitzels and goulash to sweet dishes like waffles and pastries, and the Balkan’s roasted red pepper and eggplant relish, Europe will satisfy any and all food cravings.
 The following are five delicious dishes to try at least once in your lifetime!

 European Food To Try At Least Once in Your Lifetime